 The Holy Spirit is the third person of the Trinity (Matt.
-28:19, Acts 5:3-4) along with the Father and the Son, according to historic Baptist teaching.
-Baptist find support for the deity of the Holy Spirit in several passages of Scripture.
+28:19, Acts 5:3-4), along with the Father and the Son, according to historic Baptist teaching.
+Baptists find support for the deity of the Holy Spirit in several passages of Scripture.
 Two examples are Matthew 28:19 and Acts 5:3-4:

 - Matthew 28:19, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 (ESV) Baptist theology teaches that this verse reflects that the Holy Spirit is equal to, and in relationship with, the Father and the Son, who is Jesus Christ.

-Like other Christians that believe in the Trinity, Baptist theology teaches that the Father, Son, and Holy Spirit are each fully God, yet they have distinct roles.
-For example, the Son, Jesus Christ, died on the cross at an atonement for sin, not the Father or the Holy Spirit.
+Like other Christians that believe in the Trinity, Baptist theology teaches that the Father, Son and Holy Spirit are each fully God, yet they have distinct roles.
+For example, the Son, Jesus Christ, died on the cross as an atonement for sin, not the Father or the Holy Spirit.
 (Also see Do Baptists Believe Jesus Is God?)

 The Holy Spirit’s names reflect His deity: That the Holy Spirit is God is also partially established on the basis of His names, Holy Spirit (1 Cor.
 6:19, 1 Pet.
 1:12) and Spirit of God (Rom.
 8:14-16, 1 Cor.
 6:11).
 Baptist theology teaches that such qualifiers to the name “Spirit” imply His deity.